Skip to content

 “The amount a country adds to its capital during a period is known as the capital formation during that period.” –Benham

-In Broader sense, capital formation does not only an increase in the stock of physical capital, but human capital consisting of educated, trained and healthy people is also included in capital formation.
-According to F. H. Harbinson, “Human capital formation is the process of increasing knowledge, skill and the capacities of all people of the country.”
+In a broader sense, the capital formation does not only an increase in the stock of physical capital but human capital consisting of educated, trained, and healthy people are also included in capital formation.
+According to F. H. Harbinson, “Human capital formation is the process of increasing knowledge, skill, and the capacities of all people of the country.”

 PROCESS OF CAPITAL FORMATION

-Capital formation is a long-run process which consists three stages as below:
+Capital formation is a long-run process that consists of three stages as below:

-Under this process these institutions collect the surplus from the surplus units and lend them to the deficit units like, industries, business houses, traders etc. who are in need of fund.
-Thus, they play an intermediary role to mobilize savings to capital formation.
+Under this process, these institutions collect the surplus from the surplus units and lend them to the deficit units like industries, business houses, traders, etc. who are in need of funds.
+Thus, they play an intermediary role to mobilize savings for capital formation.

 (3) Capital Formation: It is a third and final step.
 It is a process of effective investment of the surplus with the object of earning income.
-If the borrowed funds is used for productive purposes it may brings creation of capital for future.
+If the borrowed funds are used for productive purposes it may bring the creation of capital for the future.

 CAUSES OF LOW RATE OF CAPITAL FORMATION

-Following are the main causes which are responsible for low capital formation:
+Following are the main causes that are responsible for low capital formation:

 (i) Vicious circle of poverty.